 Southern Florida serves as a popular wintertime vacation destination for many northerners, with year-round sunny weather and warm temperatures.
 Consequently, biking season lasts all year in North Miami Beach.
 However, negligent motor vehicle drivers sometimes spoil the fun when they operate their vehicles carelessly and recklessly.
 When that happens, serious accidents can take place and injuries can result.
 If you or a loved one sustained injuries in a bicycle accident that resulted from someone else’s negligence on a roadway, you may be eligible to recover monetary compensation for all of your injuries and damages.
-The North Miami Beach bicycle accident attorneys at Sibley Dolman know how difficult it is to negotiate with the at-fault driver’s insurance company.
+The North Miami Beach bicycle accident attorneys at Dolman Law Group know how difficult it is to negotiate with the at-fault driver’s insurance company.
 They can advocate on your behalf and fight for your right to monetary compensation.

 Florida Bicycle Laws